-Steam Deck vs Nintendo Switch OLED model: Price
+Steam Deck vs Nintendo Switch OLED: Price

 The Steam Deck is by far the more powerful console.
 The mid to high-end versions actually use SSD internal storage, which alone should make the device run a whole lot smoother and faster than a Switch.
 Just like the Nintendo Switch, the Steam Deck also features gyro, or motion controls and a touchscreen for easy interaction.
 Unlike the Switch, it has extra back buttons and trackpads on either side under the joysticks, giving players more control options.

-Steam Deck vs Nintendo Switch OLED model: Customization
+Steam Deck vs Nintendo Switch OLED: Customization

 Nintendo keeps very tight control on its devices and makes it difficult to even customize your home screen.
-There are several jailbreak options out there and people have found a way to use a hidden web browser on the Switch, but it's done at your own risk.
+There are several jailbreak options out there, and people have found a way to use a hidden web browser on the Switch, but it's done at your own risk.
 You can also purchase Joy-Cons in a variety of colors if you want your Switch to look more unique.
 Still, it takes more work to make changes to the Nintendo Switch.

 Meanwhile, the Steam Deck runs a Linux operating system with a Proton compatibility layer and thus theoretically will be able to run just about anything that could run on Linux — that is, as long as users have the know-how to make it happen.
 This opens the Steam Deck up to a lot of possibilities for tech-savvy users who can customize the handheld to do almost anything a PC could do.
-For example, you could theoretically run a web browser on a Steam Deck or install Linux compatible software.
+For example, you could theoretically run a web browser on a Steam Deck or install Linux-compatible software.

-Steam Deck vs Nintendo Switch OLED model: Accessories
+Steam Deck vs Nintendo Switch OLED: Accessories

-Theoretically, the Steam Deck will work with any compatible Bluetooth device including mice, keyboards, wired/wireless headphones, fight sticks, and more.
+Theoretically, the Steam Deck will work with any compatible Bluetooth device, including mice, keyboards, wired/wireless headphones, fight sticks, and more.
 That basically means you can turn it into just about anything.
-IF you purchase the separate dock, this will give you additional ports and options to work with.
+If you purchase the separate dock, this will give you additional ports and options to work with.
 It also works with any USB-powered device, which opens up the possibilities even more.

 If, however, you are already a PC gamer with a big library of Steam games or want something with fast framerates, larger storage, and processing power, the Steam Deck will be the ideal accessory.
 It allows you to play your favorite PC Steam games untethered to a desk wherever you have access to the internet.
 Since it runs Linux, it will likely be very customizable as well.
-It's hard to say just how well this device will work since it doesn't release until December, so it could either be the next best thing or a flash in the pan.
+It's hard to say just how well this device will work since it doesn't release until sometime in 2022, so it could either be the next best thing or a flash in the pan.